aimcdonnell/portfolio-webpage-project/README.md

 # Portfolio Webpage Project

 ## Description
-I created a webpage to showcase different projects.
+An assignment practising creating a portfolio webpage that showcases all portfolio projects.
 The website includes different pages and a separate "Contact Form" page.

 ## Features
 + A Contact Us form